Interaction Checker

 Summary:

 Coadministration has not been studied.
-The effect on tenofovir-DF is unclear as curcumin and/or turmeric extracts appeared to inhibit P-gp in vivo, but a contradictory effect was observed in vivo.
+The effect on tenofovir-DF is unclear as curcumin and/or turmeric extracts appeared to inhibit P-gp in vitro, but a contradictory effect was observed in vivo.
 No a priori dose adjustment is recommended.

 Description: